magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Number to forward
 -----------------

 | Do you want to forward the call after the audio?
-E.g, if the callee presses 1, he gets sent to SIP account XXXX.
-Set Number to Forward = 1, Forward Type = SIP and select the SIP account to send the callee to.
+E.g, if the callee presses 1, he gets sent to SIP user XXXX.
+Set Number to Forward = 1, Forward Type = SIP and select the SIP user to send the callee to.
 Set -1 to disable.